lelouedec/3DNetworksPytorch/README.md

 ## FastFCN
 Two files implementation of the fast fcn paper based on their own implementation.
 Go check the paper and git for more details : https://arxiv.org/pdf/1903.11816.pdf https://github.com/wuhuikai/FastFCN

+## CSRNet
+Implementation of the model used in the paper : https://arxiv.org/pdf/1802.10062.pdf.
+It is only one of the variation but the one used and advertised by the author.
+The output as in the paper needs to be upsampled to compare to the original image.

 As asked: